 4. Conjugating reflexive verbs

-To conjugate reflexive verbs, you need to learn the Reflexive Pronoun for each person.
-Here is the list:
+To conjugate reflexive verbs, you need to learn a Reflexive Pronoun for each person:

 Person Reflexive Pronoun

 él, ella, usted se

 Where do you have to place those Reflexive Pronouns?
 For almost all the tenses, you need to place them right before the verb.

 Take for example the verb “ducharse” (to shower).
 This is how we conjugate “ducharse” in Present Tense:

 Person Ducharse (Present Tense)

 vosotros os ducháis